OpenSourceEconomics/econ-project-templates/src/rationale.rst

     #. **Separation of logical chunks** A minimal requirement for a project to scale.
     #. **Only execute required tasks, automatically** Again required for scalability.
 It means that the machine needs to know what is meant by a "required task".
     #. **Re-use of code and data instead of copying and pasting** Else you will forget the copy & paste step at some point down the road.
-At best, this leads to errors; at worst to misinterpreting the results.
+At best, this leads to errors; at worst, to misinterpreting the results.
     #. **Be as language-agnostic as possible** Make it easy to use the best tool for a particular task and to mix tools in a project.
     #. **Separation of inputs and outputs** Required to find your way around in a complex project.